YoYo-XYZ/PINNs-for-NVS-fluid/readme.md

-# NVS-PINNs: A Framework for Navier-Stokes Equations
+# PINNforFluidDynamics: A Physics-Informed Neural Network Framework for Navier–Stokes Equations

 This repository contains a Python package for solving 2D steady and unsteady Navier-Stokes equations using **Physics-Informed Neural Networks (PINNs)**.
 The framework is built with PyTorch and is designed to handle fluid flow problems in domains with user-defined geometries.